-MUSIC EDUCATION MAJOR

-A. Core Courses - 46 hours

-Capstone (determined by major)

-Christian Studies - 6 hours

-CSBS 1311 Engaging the Old Testament

-CSBS 1312 Engaging the New Testament

-English - 9 hours

-ENGL 1321 Rhetoric & Composition I

-ENGL 1322 Rhetoric & Composition II

-ENGL Literature

-A grade of a "C" or higher must be obtained in ENGL 1321 and ENGL 1322.

-Exercise and Sport Science - 2 activity courses

-Fine Arts - 3 hours

-Fulfilled by Major

-Global Issues or Social Science - 3 hours

-HIST 2311 American History to 1877

-or

-HIST 2312 American History since 1877

-Lab Science - 4 hours

-Public Speaking - 3 hours

-COMM 1320 Public Speaking

-Quantitative Reasoning - 3 hours

-MATH only

-MATH 1304 Quantitative Reasoning

-or higher

-Scientific Inquiry or Natural Sciences - 3 hours

-Social Science - 6 hours

-PSYC 1301 General Psychology3

-and

-POLS 2310 State and Federal Government I

-n

-POLS 2311 State and Federal Government II

-Chapel - 1 to 4 credits

-UMHB 1002 Chapel

-UMHB 1002: credits determined by admission classification

-Fine Arts Experience - 2-8 credits

-UMHB 1005 Fine Arts Experience

-UMHB 1005: credits determined by admission classification

-Freshman Seminar - 1 hour

-UMHB 1101 Freshman Seminar

-UMHB 1101 required for first-time freshmen with fewer than 12 semester hours of transfer credit only

-World Ideas or Philosophy or Non-US History - 3 hours

-B. Other requirements are listed in the schematic plans in the Department of Music section of this catalog.

-Teacher Certification: Students wishing to meet Texas Teacher Certification requirements should refer to the Academic Foundation and Profess

-Education requirements as stated in this catalog by the College of Education.
+MUSIC EDUCATION MAJOR A. Core Courses - 46 hours Capstone (determined by major) Christian Studies - 6 hours English - 9 hours A grade of a "C" or higher must be obtained in ENGL 1321 and ENGL 1322.
+Exercise and Sport Science - 2 activity courses Fine Arts - 3 hours Fulfilled by Major Global Issues or Social Science - 3 hours Lab Science - 4 hours Public Speaking - 3 hours Quantitative Reasoning - 3 hours MATH only or higher Scientific Inquiry or Natural Sciences - 3 hours Social Science - 6 hours Chapel - 1 to 4 credits UMHB 1002 Chapel UMHB 1002: credits determined by admission classification Fine Arts Experience - 2-8 credits UMHB 1005 Fine Arts Experience UMHB 1005: credits determined by admission classification Freshman Seminar - 1 hour UMHB 1101: required for first-time freshmen with fewer than 12 semester hours of transfer credit only World Ideas or Philosophy or Non-US History - 3 hours B. Other requirements are listed in the schematic plans in the Department of Music section of this catalog.
+Teacher Certification: Students wishing to meet Texas Teacher Certification requirements should refer to the Academic Foundation and Professional Education requirements as stated in this catalog by the College of Education.
 Subtotal: 136-137

-PERFORMANCE MAJOR

-PERFORMANCE MAJOR

-A. Core Courses - 54 hours

-Capstone (determined by major)

-Christian Studies - 6 hours

-CSBS 1311 Engaging the Old Testament

-CSBS 1312 Engaging the New Testament 3

-English - 9 hours

-ENGL 1321 Rhetoric & Composition I 3

-ENGL 1322 Rhetoric & Composition II 3

-ENGL Literature 3

-A grade of a "C" or higher must be obtained in ENGL 1321 and ENGL 1322.

-Exercise and Sport Science - 2 activity courses

-Fine Arts - 3 hours

-Fulfilled by Major
+PERFORMANCE MAJOR A. Core Courses - 54 hours Capstone (determined by major) Christian Studies - 6 hours English - 9 hours A grade of a "C" or higher must be obtained in ENGL 1321 and ENGL 1322.
+Exercise and Sport Science - 2 activity courses Fine Arts - 3 hours Fulfilled by Major Foreign Language - 8 hours (in one language) Global Issues or Social Science - 3 hours Lab Science - 4 hours Public Speaking - 3 hours Quantitative Reasoning - 3 hours or higher Scientific Inquiry or Natural Sciences - 3 hours Social Science - 6 hours